 “Eh” became entrenched as characteristically Canadian in the 1970s and 80s.
 In 1971, Time Magazine published an article entitled Canadian English: It’s a little different, eh? which focused on “eh” as a true Canadianism.
 Meanwhile, Bob and Doug McKenzie of the hit show Great White North popularized the hoser stereotype.
 Hoser is a derogatory term meaning an unsophisticated slob who watches hockey all day, drinks beer all the time, wears a lot of flannel and ends each sentence with “eh.”
 The satire made an indelible mark in popular culture.

 What actually is “eh”

 In linguistics, “eh” is called an invariant tag.
-A tag is a word, sound, or short phrase added after a thought which shifts that thought in some way.
+A tag is a word, sound or short phrase added after a thought which shifts that thought in some way.
 “Eh” is of the invariant variety because it doesn’t change every time it is used.
 In the sentence, “Nice day, eh?”, it is used as a tag which changed the thought into a question.
 The “eh” here could be replaced by “isn’t it?” and have the same meaning.
-However “isn’t it” is a variant tag because if the subject and tense of the sentence changed, then you would have to change it, possibly to “aren’t they” or ‘wasn’t it.”
+However “isn’t it” is a variant tag because if the subject and tense of the sentence changed, then you would have to make it “aren’t they” or ‘wasn’t it.”
 But not with the good old “eh.”
-You can just add it at the end of a statement and not be bothered by subject or tense.
-It’s so convenient to use, that’s probably why you hear it all the time.
+You can just add it at the end of any statement and not be bothered by subject or tense.
+It’s so convenient to use – that’s probably why you hear it all the time.

-Aside from frequent use, “eh” has also grown to be known as a reflection of Canadian identity because it denotes politeness, friendliness and inclusivity.
-“Eh” softens a sentence to involve the listener, asking their opinion on the matter.
-It includes others in the discussion.
+Aside from frequent use, it is also said to be a reflection of Canadian identity because it connotes politeness, friendliness and inclusivity.
+It softens a sentence to involve the listener, asking their opinion on the matter and including them in the conversation.